MinnowBoard-org/website/elements/tuto-reader/tutorials/alternate-firmware/docs/installing-alternate-firmware.md

 6. You can safely ignore the other two flashregion files, as they won't be used.

-### Setup Coreboot
+#### Setup Coreboot

 ```
 $ cd coreboot
 ```

 In `src/soc/intel/fsp_baytrail/Kconfig` line 127, change 'string' to 'string "ME PATH"' `$ make menuconfig`and load provided config and save config to .config

-- If you have a single core Minnowboard Max, change "Mainboard" -> "Memory SKU to build" to 1GB
+- If you have a single core Minnowboard MAX, change "Mainboard" -> "Memory SKU to build" to 1GB
 - Set "Chipset" -> "ME PATH" to the directory containing TXE and SPI descriptor(../maxfirmware)

-### Building
+#### Building

 ```
   $ make crossgcc